DEC logoRULES AND REGULATIONS

 (k) A narrative demonstrating compliance with the Reuse Plan and By-Laws meeting the specifications of 974 CMR 1.02.

-(l) If proposed by the applicant, a plan for the phasing of the construction of the required improvements, including a description, schedule, and plan showing the location of each phase.
+(l) If proposed by the Applicant, a plan for the phasing of the construction of the required improvements, including a description, schedule, and plan showing the location of each phase.

-(m) A written statement of compliance with the Devens Open Space and Recreation Plan (DOSRP) and the Devens Main Post Trails report dated July 2001, to determine the effects, if any, of proposed development on resource areas, proposed trail rights-of-way, active and passive recreation areas, and other amenities included in the DOSRP.
+(m) A written statement of compliance with the Devens Open Space and Recreation Plan (DOSRP) and the Devens Main Post Trails report dated July 2001, to determine the effects, if any, of proposed development on Resource Areas, proposed trail Rights-of-Way, active and passive recreation areas, and other amenities included in the DOSRP.

-(n) If an applicant proposes parking lot construction phasing, a written statement demonstrating that the portion to be constructed is sufficient for the needs of the users of the proposed structure, comparing the number of spaces required by the By-Laws to the number the applicant believes are adequate, written certification that no building or permanent accessory structure will be placed on the area reserved for additional parking spaces, and a draft covenant that the parking will be built when the DEC determines it is required.
+(n) If an Applicant proposes parking lot construction phasing, a written statement demonstrating that the portion to be constructed is sufficient for the needs of the users of the proposed structure, comparing the number of spaces required by the By-Laws to the number the Applicant believes are adequate, written certification that no building or permanent accessory structure will be placed on the area reserved for additional parking spaces, and a draft covenant that the parking will be built when the DEC determines it is required.

 (o) An estimate of the number of vehicle trips daily and for the morning and evening peak periods (trip generation rates shall be based on the ITE "Trip Generation Manual" most recent edition, and, if applicable, data about similar developments in Massachusetts) and a description of traffic mitigation measures proposed including traffic management plans, trip reduction methods, and car/vanpooling preferential parking.
+The LUA may require a traffic study.
+In all cases, Applicants shall provide a written statement agreeing to participate in the Devens Transportation Demand Management Program (TDM) to reduce single occupancy vehicle trips and promote alternative forms of transportation.

-(q) A landscape treatment maintenance and water management plan.
+(q) A landscape treatment maintenance and water management plan as per 974 CMR 3.04(8)(m).

 (r) A narrative demonstrating compliance with the Industrial Performance Standards.

 (s) The sustainable sites section of US Green Building Council LEED™ Green Building Rating System™ Checklist (http://www.usgbc.org/) most recent version, the remainder of the completed checklist to be submitted when the building permit application is submitted.
+For residential projects, Applicants shall submit a completed copy of the most recent version of the LEED for Neighborhood Development Checklist (all sections at time of application).

 (u) Building design review materials and if located within the Viewshed District, viewshed impact analysis.

-3. Plan Form and Contents.
+• Plan Form and Contents.

-1. The names and addresses of the record owner of the land and the applicant and the name, seal, and address of the designer, Engineer, Surveyor, and Registered Landscape Architect who made the plan, all of which shall appear in the lower right-hand corner.
+1. The names and addresses of the record owner of the land and the Applicant and the name, seal, and address of the designer, Engineer, Surveyor, and Registered Landscape Architect who made the plan, all of which shall appear in the lower right-hand corner.

 2. The name of the development, scale, date of plan, and legend.